mario-paolucci-kainos/dsit-legacy-risk-assessment-tool/README.md

 # dsit-legacy-risk-assessment-tool
-An interactive tool for departments to assess their legacy systems
+An offlne interactive tool for departments to assess their legacy systems.

+Clone/Download the repo and open index.html to use the tool.